Open-Cascade-SAS/OCCT/dox/contribution/tests/tests.md

 @subsubsection testmanual_intro_quick_create Creating a New Test

-The detailed rules of creation of new tests are given in @ref testmanual_3 "Creation and modification of tests" chapter.
+The detailed rules of creation of new tests are given in [Creation and modification of tests](#testmanual_3) chapter.
 The following short description covers the most typical situations:

 Use prefix <i>bug</i> followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script, data files, and DRAW commands specific for this test case.

 1. If the test requires C++ code, add it as new DRAW command(s) in one of files in *QABugs* package.
 2. Add script(s) for the test case in the subfolder corresponding to the relevant OCCT module of the group *bugs* <i>($CASROOT/tests/bugs)</i>.
-See @ref testmanual_5_2 "the correspondence map".
+See [the correspondence map](#testmanual_5_2).
 3. In the test script:
   * Load all necessary DRAW modules by command *pload*.
   * Use command *locate_data_file* to get a path to data files used by test script.
 (Make sure to have this command not inside catch statement if it is used.)
   * Use DRAW commands to reproduce the tested situation.
   * Make sure that in case of failure the test produces a message containing word "Error" or other recognized by the test system as error (add new error patterns in file parse.rules if necessary).
-  * If the test case reports error due to an existing problem and the fix is not available, add @ref testmanual_3_6 "TODO" statement for each error to mark it as a known problem.
+  * If the test case reports error due to an existing problem and the fix is not available, add [TODO](#testmanual_3_6) statement for each error to mark it as a known problem.
 The TODO statements must be specific so as to match the actually generated messages but not all similar errors.
-  * To check expected output which should be obtained as the test result, add @ref testmanual_3_7 "REQUIRED" statement for each line of output to mark it as required.
+  * To check expected output which should be obtained as the test result, add [REQUIRED](#testmanual_3_7) statement for each line of output to mark it as required.
   * If the test case produces error messages (contained in parse.rules), which are expected in that test and should not be considered as its failure (e.g. test for *checkshape* command), add REQUIRED statement for each error to mark it as required output.
 4. To check whether the data files needed for the test are already present in the database, use DRAW command *testfile* (see below).
     If the data file is already present, use it for a new test instead of adding a duplicate.